nlatham1999/StockDataInterface/README.md

   - initializeStockData(symbol)  - takes in a stock symbol and collects the needed data to be processed.
 If the symbol is invalid or the connection refused then None is returned

-  - initializeStockDataFRomJson - initializes the stock data from a previously generated json doc.
-Returns None if now json doc is available.
+  - initializeStockDataFromJson - initializes the stock data from a previously generated json doc.
+Returns None if no json doc is available.

   - getStockPrice(Symbol)        - takes in the stock symobol and gets the stock price.
 If no data is available or if the stock has not been initialized then None is returned